Christmas in Sicily is simply magical.

-As Sicily welcomes the start of winter, travelers should expect a very mild climate settling over a majority of the large island.
+As Sicily welcomes the start of winter, travellers should expect a very mild climate settling over a majority of the large island.

-December is also one of the rainiest months of the year for this Mediterrean island, and travelers should expect more clouds than sun.
+December is also one of the rainiest months of the year for this Mediterranean island, and travellers should expect more clouds than sun.
 But don’t be deterred, the gloom of the sky is brightened by the festivities of the cities, towns and villages.